Have you ever wondered why the rich keep getting richer and the gap between the rich and the poor keeps widening?

 Or we don’t even know who they are.

-According to a new Organisation for Economic Cooperation and Development (OECD) the income gap between the rich and poor around the world is at its highest level in 30 years and in its 34 member states, the richest 10% of the population earn 9.6 times the income of the poorest 10%.
+According to the Organisation for Economic Cooperation and Development (OECD) the income gap between the rich and poor around the world is at its highest level in 30 years and in its 34 member states, the richest 10% of the population earn 9.6 times the income of the poorest 10%.

 One of the factors that the OECD blames for growing inequality is the growth in what it calls non-standard work – casual, temporary and part-time work which includes temporary contracts and self-employment.